 - Want to focus on medical vocabulary & get a lot of time to practice in the classroom setting.

 I loved this class.
 I had such a good time.
 Learning was pertinent and intriguing.
 I was able to apply what I was learning in the hospital.

 Medical Spanish Certification Prep Classes

 The Medical Spanish Certification Prep class helps healthcare professionals and students prepare for medical Spanish competency testing.
 This course is intended to help you successfully pass your organization’s Qualified Bilingual Spanish or other 3rd party tests to verify language competency and the responsible use of Medical Spanish with patients.
 The course focuses heavily on proper medical terminology and professional tone in Spanish.
-This is not a healthcare interpreters training course – we will not be training you in accuracy for oral interpretation, written or sight translations.
+This is not a formal healthcare interpreters training course – however we will be training you in accuracy for oral interpretation, written translations and sight translations.
 This is the right course for those who are wanting to gain medical Spanish “certification” or approval from their employer.
 Many students will receive bonuses from their employers for successfully passing their language competency testing.
 In this class you can expect to:

 - Improve your listening comprehension of native speakers